brendisurfs/gotime/README.md

 Yes there are others already out there, but did I write them?
 Nope.

 ## Why this one is different
 While counting down is fun and all, I realized that while doing work, counting down doesn't seem like the right mentality.
-Maybe
+Maybe counting up could be more of a positive aspect to doing work.

 # Functionality (in progress)